 Cons: Departure and return times are fixed; costs more than going by train (RER)

-Pro Tip: Occasionally, if entrance tickets to the Parks are sold out for the day when you want to go, they may still be available through this option
+Pro Tip: Occasionally, if entrance tickets to the Parks are sold out for the day when you want to go, you may still be able to find availability through this option (I can personally vouch for this!)

-Another Pro Tip: If you like the idea of going by bus want to stay at the park past 9pm, you can always take the RER-A train back to Paris
+Another Pro Tip: If you like the idea of going by bus (especially if it's how you're getting tickets on a sold-out day) and want to stay at the park past 9pm, you can always take the RER-A train back to Paris

 Book your Disneyland Bus tickets here